 It was here that I spotted, upon closer inspection, the telltale sign that something in this home was amiss.
 There, standing prominently at the head of that army of cushions, was a small silk embroidered pillow bearing the sentiment,

 Keep in mind that everything (else) about this room whispered romance: A pile of logs crackled in the fireplace.
 Sweet violin music wafted through the speaker system.
 Scented candles flickered on the nightstand.
 And that luxuriant bed beckoned, “Come.
 Drink your fill of love until morning.”

 It was enough to quicken the pulse of any husband still in possession of half his senses—but all for naught.

-Should the pitiable man dare think of approaching his wife with tender words or ardent hopes, The Pillow stood sentry, ready to quench his passion with icy water.
+Should the pitiable man dare think of approaching his wife with tender words or ardent hopes, that silk embroidered pillow stood sentry, ready to quench his passion with icy water.
 What a cruel trick!
 What a slap in the face!
 Did the heartless wife hide the cursed thing on that rare occasion she was in the mood?
 Did her husband’s heart lift when he noticed it missing?

 The Corner of a Roof

 The book of Proverbs speaks of such a home as this.
 It tells us unequivocally, “Better is a little with the fear of the LORD than great treasure and turmoil with it.
 Better is a dish of vegetables where love is than a fattened ox served with hatred” (Prov.
 15:16-17).
 And again, two chapters later, it declares, “Better is a dry morsel and quietness with it than a house full of feasting with strife” (Prov.
 17:1).